bazelbuild/rules_python/docs/aspect_version.md

 ## aspect version

-Print the version of aspect CLI as well as tools it invokes
+Print the version of aspect CLI as well as tools it invokes.

 ### Synopsis